arch111arch/the-escape/README.md

   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- The site was deployed through Heroku as follows.
+  - In the Settings, create a new project.
+  - In Deply connect to Github.
+  - Deploy branch

 ## Credits